mozilla/chromeless/static-files/md/dev-guide/getting-started.md

 Alternatively, you can get the latest development version of the Jetpack SDK from its [HG repository].

-Regardless of which option you choose, simply enter the root directory of your checkout with a shell/command prompt.
+Regardless of which option you choose, navigate to the root directory of your checkout with a shell/command prompt.
 This directory should be called `jetpack-sdk`.